 Owning a car in Canada is both extremely rewarding and costly.
-We are going to take a closer look at what it costs to own a vehicle as a Canadian with average credit and average income.
+We will take a closer look at what it costs to own a vehicle as a Canadian with average credit and average income.
 The results may surprise you.

-Income figures are going to be based on Statistics Canada’s data and the appropriate data tools to paint this picture.
+Income figures will be based on Statistics Canada’s data and the appropriate data tools to paint this picture.
 For reference:

 Average Canadian Income of Persons over 16: $48,000

 This ends up being an average monthly income of $4,000

 The most fluctuating cost across the entire year for Canadians is the gas cost.
 It varies depending on the vehicle, driving habits, distance, changing oil price, and many other factors.
 However, we will be using Natural Resources Canada’s Fuel Consumption ratings tool for 2020 to determine our average yearly cost of fuel.

 This means that the average monthly cost of fuel for Canadians is $145.16